DataDrivenCPS/water-ontology/docs/explanation/flow_graph_sensor.md

 # Flow Graphs for Optimal Sensor Placement

 To determine the **optimal locations for sensor placement** in a water treatment plant, we aim to monitor all water flows using the **fewest number of sensors**.
-This is achieved by constructing a **flow graph**, where:
+This can be achieved by constructing a **flow graph**, where:

 **Nodes** represent system components (e.g., devices, junctions).

 **Edges** represent water flows between these components.

 We generate this graph from an RDF-based model of the plant.
-The graph abstraction implemented here is based on WWTP1, described in the paper "Optimal flow sensor placement on wastewater treatment plants" by Villez et al. (2016).
+The graph abstraction implemented here is based on WWTP1, described in the paper["Optimal flow sensor placement on wastewater treatment plants" by Villez et al. (2016)](https://doi.org/10.1016/j.watres.2016.05.068).
 We can identify a **minimal set of sensor placements** that covers all flows in the system.

 ## Ensuring Graph Completeness

 To make the graph **fully closed** (i.e., all flows are accounted for), we introduce a special node called **`Environment`**, which represents everything external to the system.
-This step:

-Connects all **inflows** and **outflows** to a common endpoint.
+This connects all **inflows** and **outflows** to a common endpoint.
 Prevents unconnected “open ends” where water appears or disappears.
 Enforces **conservation** throughout the graph.